 (click to expand)

 Yes, you can.
-Many of our fellows found out about the program through word of mouth.
-If you know a formerly incarcerated woman that has at least a GED/HS diploma and is interested in going to college, she can contact our Recruitment, Intake, Support Coordinator, Jacqueline Thompson, directly at 646-680-7770 to see if the program is a good fit for her.
+Many of our fellows find our program through word of mouth.
+If you know a formerly incarcerated woman that has, at minimum, a GED/HS diploma and is interested in going to college tell her to contact our Recruitment, Intake, Support Coordinator, Jacqueline Thompson, directly at 646-680-7770 to see if our program is a good fit for her.

-You can contact Jannell Daley, Program Assistant, at 646-380-7778 and she will be happy to direct you to the right staff member.
+You can contact Wendy Romano, Program Assistant, at 646-380-7778.
+She will be happy to direct you to the right staff member.

 Auditions for new members are held throughout the year.
-Please call Jannell Daley, Program Assistant, for more information.
+Please call Wendy Romano, Program Assistant, for more information.

-Contact the Associate Director of Mentoring Services.
-This position is currently being filled, please contact main office now to find out more about how you can become a mentor.
+Please contact the main office to find out how you can become a mentor.

 We are here to give you accurate information so that you can be well informed to make the right decisions.
-Aside from individual counseling with our Academic Counselor and Wellness Resource Coach, we offer workshops so that you can benefit from learning with other fellows and reaping the power of the fellowship.
+Aside from individual counseling with our Academic Counselor and Wellness Resource Coach, we offer workshops so that you can benefit from learning with other Fellows and reap the power of the Fellowship.

-Every student has different needs in their pursuit of a college degree.
-Our Wellness Resource Coach, Bianca Drew, can assist you to get connected to valuable community resources and provide additional
+Every student has different needs in her pursuit of a college degree.
+We can assist you to get connected to valuable community resources and provide additional

 support to overcome barriers you may encounter while pursuing higher education.
-This includes: advocating for services and providing appropriate referrals to community partners.
-You can reach Bianca at 646-380-7781 or firstname.lastname@example.org.
+This includes advocating for services and providing appropriate referrals to community partners.
+Please contact our main office for more information.

 The first time Marisol met with a CCF counselor she was still incarcerated.
 On May 22, 2009, she left Bayview Correctional Facility with a heart full of hope, an associate’s degree and a plan to continue her path to higher education.
 To this day her determination and perseverance have not wavered.